CIEE-Living-Data-Project/predicting_species_abundance/Revision 1 ecography/scripts/models/_README.md

 **Updated by:** GLL

+1. `setup_model data` - This file collates all the intermediate data files from the data pre-processing and converts it into the form to fit the model (adds metadata, calculates pearson correlations and z-scores etc)

-This directory folder contains the script that runs our primary model, calculates the cross-validation, and runs the null model to verify our model results.
+2. `lmer_models` - This file script that runs our primary model, calculates the cross-validation, and runs the null model to verify our model results.